 \subsection{The Fluid Limit}

 Exact analysis of our discrete model can be challenging due to the stochasticity of the Poisson processes generating supply and demand.
-The challenge is particularly acute when the market is ``thin,'' i.e., when the low density of supply and demand confers disproportionate influence to small variations in Poisson arrivals.
-Because these effects tend to vanish when density increases, we turn our attention to a high-density limit of the system, where $\tau$ is taken to be arbitrarily large.
+The challenge is particularly acute when the market is ``thin'' --- i.e., when the low density of supply and demand confers disproportionate influence to small variations in Poisson arrivals.
+Because these effects vanish when density increases, we study a high-density limit of the system, where $\tau$ grows arbitrarily large.
 For simplicity, we only consider integer densities $\tau$.
-In particular, a key quantity of interest will be the fluid limit value for a given demand rate:
+A key quantity of interest is the fluid limit value for a given demand rate:

 When density tends to infinity, we can ignore the stochastic fluctuations of the Poisson process and focus only on the expected number of demand and supply arrivals, given by the rates $\bm{\lambda}$ and $\bm{\pi}$.
 We now prove that the fluid limit value is given by the LP from Eq. \eqref{eq:matching-formulation} where the inputs are the rates $\bm \lambda$ and $\bm \pi$ rather than realizations of demand and supply.